icinganalysis/icinganalysis.github.io/content/NACA-TN-3143.md

 point of the air stream by the flow of cold alcohol through the copper box.
 The alcohol was cooled In an alcohol-dry ice bath heat exchanger.
-The resultant ice formation thus took the form of a dense frost-like formation as shown In figure 2.
+The resultant ice formation thus took the form of a dense frost-like formation as shown in figure 2.

 ![Figure 2.
 Ice formation on the flat-plate model by condensation of water vapor from the air stream.](images%2FNACA-TN-3143%2FFigure%202.png)